official-smart-tutor/official-smart-tutor.github.io/legal.md

 ###### What Information We Collect ######

-When you submit an enquiry, we may collect:
+When you submit an enquiry, we may collect: <br>
-	•	Your name
+	•	Your name <br>
-	•	Your email address
+	•	Your email address <br>
 	•	Your phone number

 ###### How We Use Your Information ######

-We use this information to:
+We use this information to: <br>
 	•	Respond to your enquiry <br>
 	•	Provide details about our tutoring services <br>
-	•	Follow up regarding potential lessons <br>
+	•	Follow up regarding potential lessons

 We do not share or sell your information to third parties.